Lean Management in the Workplace – How Lean Can Apply to Your Company

 Once you have your value stream mapped, you’ll need to turn it into continuous workflows.
 A typical production process involved several different teams, materials, and steps that occur in tight sequence, so it’s important that these are all coordinated.
 If the flow stops moving for any reason, then it’s inevitable that wastage will occur (particularly wasted time).
 Visualizing a workflow and dividing it into smaller sub-sections is an effective way to predict potential barriers and address them up-front.

-#4 – Create a pull system
+#4 – Create a lean management pull system

-#5 – Continuous improvement
+#5 – Continuous improvement Software

 The first four steps will help you create a lean management system but it’s this final step that will ensure you thrive.
 At this stage, you can revisit any aspects of the process that have opportunities for improvement.
 By continually striving to get better, you’ll increase efficiency and productivity on a consistent basis.
 You’ll also be able to improve products and enhance services, leading to greater customer satisfaction.
+Continuous improvement software like Rever has become an effective tool to support running a production system as a whole.

 What Are the 8 Wastes of Lean?